jli05/jli05.github.io/_posts/2023-06-24-Some-Early-References.md

 Explorations in Parallel Distributed Processing: A Handbook of Models, Programs, and Exercises, James L. McClelland and David E. Rumelhart, 1988

 Semantic Cognition: A Parallel Distributed Processing Approach, Timothy T. Rogers,  James L. McClelland, 2004

+Convergence of Real-time tracking

+Gerencser Laszlo 1986 Paramter Tracking of Time-Varying Continuous-Time Linear Stochastic Systems, in Modelling, Identification and Robust Control, C.I Byrnes and A Lindquist, ed.
+New York: Elsevier, 581-594

+Convergence of Learning for RNN

+Kushner, Harold J and Dean S Clark (1978): Stochastic Approximation Methods for Constrained and Unconstrained Systems, New York: Springer-Verlag.

+Kuan, Chung-Ming, Kurt Hornik and Halbert White (1990): Some Convergence Results for Learning in Recurrent Neural Networks, UCSD Department of Economics Discussion Paper.